 Part of the reason why Tulane's orientation program is so successful is due to our outstanding student staff and volunteers.
 Without their involvement, the experience wouldn't be nearly what it is.

-As the second tier of student leadership within the orientation staff, the Orientation Team Leaders (OTL) are involved in facilitating New Student Orientation in June and planning and executing specific Welcome Week events.
-The OTLs also help select, train and supervise teams of Orientation Coordinators and Move-In Volunteers.
-During their New Student Orientation and Welcome Week commitment, the orientation team leaders develop public speaking, customer service, event planning, team work, and volunteer management skills.
-This position is compensated with a combination of free housing from mid-May through June and a cash stipend.
-The selection process occurs at the beginning of second semester.
+As the second tier of student leadership within the orientation staff, the 11 Orientation Team Leaders (OTLs) are involved in facilitating New Student Orientation in May and June and specific Welcome Week events in August.
+The OTLs also help select, train, and supervise the Welcome Week Orientation Coordinators (OCs).
+This position is compensated with a combination of free housing from mid-May through June and a stipend.
+The selection process occurs in January.

 This position is unpaid; however, student staff will move-in to on-campus housing early, participate in all of the activities with their group.

-As the face of the university’s orientation program, the 120 orientation coordinators are involved in facilitating Welcome Week events in the fall.
-This position is unpaid; however, orientation coordinators enjoy the perks of early move-in to the residence halls, access to special events and several free meals and T-shirts.
+Some of the first friendly faces new students meet when they arrive to campus in August, the 100 orientation coordinators are involved in facilitating Welcome Week events in the fall.
+This position is unpaid; however, orientation coordinators enjoy the perks of early move-in to the residence halls, access to special events and several free T-shirts.
 During their Welcome Week commitment, the orientation coordinators work closely with incoming students to familiarize them with university life.
 The selection process occurs during the second semester.